 - Annual Improvements to IFRS Standards 2018-2020.
-The annual IFRS improvement programme notes 4 changed standards: - o IFRS I (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS - o IAS 37 (Onerous contracts) clarifies the intention of the standard - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material - o IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16.
+The annual IFRS improvement programme notes 4 changed standards: - IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS - IAS 37 (Onerous contracts) clarifies the intention of the standard - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material - IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16.